iservices/build-style/README.md

 The directory that compiled style files will be output to.
 The folder structure from the options.inputDir folder will be recreated in this folder.

+#### options.version

+Type: `String`

+An optional version number which will be appended to the outputDir folder.

 #### options.tasksPrefix

 Type: `String`